hursey013/above-cville/README.md

 1. Open your container UI and choose **Create stack / Project → Create** (the option that accepts Docker Compose).
 2. Paste the snippet below into the editor.
-3. Adjust the environment values inline (lat/lon, Apprise URL, timezone, ignored carriers, etc.).
+3. Adjust the environment values inline (lat/lon, Bluesky credentials, timezone, ignored carriers, etc.).
 4. Launch the stack.
 That’s it—no shell access needed.

 <details open>